Globey/M480-Final-Black-Scholes-Options-Pricing/README.md

 ========================================

 **Description:** <br>
- I have implemented the Black-Scholes options pricing formula in Sage.
+ I am implementing the Black-Scholes options pricing formula in Sage.
 That includes creating a patch and  creating a new Trac ticket <a href="http://trac.sagemath.org/sage_trac/ticket/14671">#14671</a>.
-I am also exploring a similar Trac  ticket <a href="http://trac.sagemath.org/sage_trac/ticket/4083">#4803</a> in support of implementing an Option object with Black-Scholes Functionality .
-I also discuss some future goals for options and Black-Scholes
+I also discuss some future goals for Black-Scholes in Sage.

 <br>